QuNB-Repo/DLCheM/README.md

  	2) transferlearning - this code contains simple statistical methods (linear regression, feedforward neural nets, and atomwise size-extensive neural nets) that can transfer learn, from embedding representation of atoms to atomistic or molecular properties.
+Inside this directory there is a README file that will explain more about the data used (which is uploaded) and the statistical algorithms employed